anujbiyani/teaching_chef/slides.md

 5. Use it in your chef-repo
   * Gems like [Librarian-Chef](https://github.com/applicationsonline/librarian-chef) and [Berkshelf](https://github.com/RiotGames/berkshelf) (both are like Bundler) are useful for managing cookbooks
   * BDD it using [Cucumber-Chef](https://github.com/Atalanta/cucumber-chef/)
+      * Runs code against an actual server (EC2 or Vagrant)

 !SLIDE left